FaceFX/FaceFX-UE4/Documentation/Troubleshooting.md

 #### My character's face explodes when playing an animation

-Make sure the **Is Compensate for Force Front XAxis** setting on the FaceFX [Blueprint Node](BlueprintNodes.md) matches the skeletal mesh import setting.
+Make sure the **Compensate For Force Front XAxis** setting on the FaceFX [Blueprint Node](BlueprintNodes.md) matches the skeletal mesh import setting.

 #### All other issues

 Make sure there are no FaceFX warnings or errors in the log (launch the Unreal Editor with the **-Log** option).
-Also check the open issues in this repro.
+Also check the open issues in this repo.
 Otherwise, let us know, so we can add the issue!